pcraig3/taxgpt/md/about.md

 - Ask for calculations about specific income amounts
 - Describe complex tax scenarios (eg, questions related to business income)

 The more complex your question is, the less likely you are to receive a relevant response.

-Ultimately, you are using TaxGPT at your own risk.
+**Ultimately, you are using TaxGPT at your own risk**.

 Questions and responses are saved by [Typebot](https://typebot.io/) and are used to improve the service, but they are anonymous and cannot be tied back to you in any way.
+Submissions that include personal data will be deleted.

 ## About